jizel/snap-im-tests/tests/README.md

 In case running via `docker-machine`, it is as easy as `docker-machine ip <machine name>.` Name of machine is got from `docker-machine ls`.

-When you run in Windows or Mac, you _have to_ run via Docker machine.
+*When you run in Windows or Mac, you _have to_ run via Docker machine.*

 ## Preliminaries

-Firstly you have to set up Docker installation at your computer.
+Firstly, you have to set up Docker installation at your computer.
 This is done differently when running on Linux, Mac or Windows environment.

-Be sure that you are running at version 1.10.1.
+Be sure that you are running at version 1.10.x.
 Download and install Docker from [here](https://github.com/docker/docker/releases/tag/v1.10.1).
-(bit.ly/1U6rHUz) and follow [these steps](https://docs.docker.com/engine/installation/).(bit.ly/1mpoVwk)
+(bit.ly/1U6rHUz) and follow [these steps](https://docs.docker.com/engine/installation/).(bit.ly/1mpoVwk).
+In case you are on Windows / Mac, you want [Docker toolbox](https://www.docker.com/products/docker-toolbox).
+In case you have VirtualBox already installed, it will be upgraded by that installer.
+In case you are on Linux, the installation of VirtualBox have to be made on your own.

 You have to install _docker-machine_ as well from [here](https://github.com/docker/machine/releases/tag/v0.6.0) (bit.ly/1Xw8NX5) and follow [these steps](https://docs.docker.com/machine/install-machine/) (bit.ly/1WqfGYE).
+Docker machine is already provided when you are using
+Docker toolbox installer.

 Having bash completion installed for `docker` and `docker-machine` binaries is very handy as well.
 This can be found in the documentation and can save you lot of time afterwards.

 If you want to use Docker compose, you have to installed it as well from [here](https://github.com/docker/compose/releases/tag/1.6.0) (bit.ly/1omBk4Z) and follow [installations steps](https://docs.docker.com/compose/) (bit.ly/1FL2VQ6).
+Docker compose is already provided when you are using Docker toolbox installer.

 In the end you should be able to execute `docker` and `docker-machine` and `docker-compose` executables.
+Be sure to check this works on Windonws as well.

+_You have to use Git-Bash console, not system's cmd.exe console, in order to be able to use this project._

 In case you are at Windows, be sure you have added paths to these binaries (docker.exe and docker-machine.exe) to `PATH` environment variable so you can execute them in Windows terminal without specifing whole path to it.